denny1011133/Denny-blog/src/pages/blog/articles/use-astro-to-build-my-first-blog.md

 ## How it works ?

 **Astro generates every website with zero client-side JavaScript by default**.
-Use a frontend UI component built with React, Preact, Svelte, Vue, SolidJS, AlpineJS, or Lit and Astro will automatically render it to HTML ==ahead of time and then strip out all of the JavaScript==.
+Use a frontend UI component built with React, Preact, Svelte, Vue, SolidJS, AlpineJS, or Lit and Astro will automatically render it to HTML **ahead of time and then strip out all of the JavaScript**.
 This keeps every site fast by default by removing all unused JavaScript from the page.

 But sometimes, client-side JavaScript is required for creating interactive UI.
-Instead of forcing your entire page to become an SPA-like JavaScript application, ==Astro asks you to create an island==.
+Instead of forcing your entire page to become an SPA-like JavaScript application, **Astro asks you to create an island**.

-With Astro Islands, ==the vast majority of your site remains pure, lightweight HTML and CSS==.
+With Astro Islands, **the vast majority of your site remains pure, lightweight HTML and CSS**.

 [Comparing Astro to React components](https://blog.logrocket.com/understanding-astro-islands-architecture/#astro-islands)